 16. Kara Chutney

 Kara Chutney is a spicy red onion and tomato chutney.
-This is a quick and easy chutney than that of the coconut chutney.
+This is a quicker and easier chutney than the coconut chutney.
 If you don't have the patience to scrape coconut, this chutney is for you.

 17. Peanut Chutney